pyOpenSci/python-package-guide/tutorials/intro.md

 WIth the correct file structure and project metadata you can make your code installable locally on your computer and use it for projects that you are working on without having to ever publish to PyPI.
-Publishing to PyPI is useful when you want to make your code public facing and share it with others.
+Publishing to PyPI is useful when you want to make your code public-facing and share it with others.
 :::

 ### Publishing a package